smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

 tags: "apex"
 ---

-I was working on a feature where I needed to connect my company's Salesforce org with two other partners using the SOAP API (I actually had to build a WSDL to APEX tool from scratch in order to parse the partners' WSDL files, but that's a different story).
+I was working on a feature where I needed to connect my company's Salesforce org with two other partners using the SOAP API.
 When I sent request to partners' services, I would receive back an XML which I would parse into a hierarchy of my wrapper classes, and then I needed to persist all of those objects into our database.

-I was reading somewhere how to persist Parent-Child records at once, when the parents' IDs are not available, and one of the solutions was by using the External Id field.
+I was reading somewhere how to persist Parent-Child records at once when the parents' IDs are not available, and one of the solutions was by using the External Id field.
 I didn't felt like going this way, so I created a new class called `PersistHierarchy`.
-Basically, what this class will do is if you have a hierarchy that is N levels deep, it will insert this hierarchy with N insert statements, by grouping nodes (records) at each hierarchy level and inserting them together.
+Basically, what this class will do is if you have a hierarchy that is N levels deep, it will insert this hierarchy with N insert statements by grouping nodes (records) at each hierarchy level and inserting them together.
 Since you can perform 150 DML statements during one transaction, that means that you can insert a hierarchy that is 150 levels deep using one call.

 Let's see how to implement and use the `PersistHierarchy` class.

 ## PersistHierarchy implementation

 {% highlight java %}
-public with sharing class PersistHierarchy {
+public class PersistHierarchy {
 	public static void persistAll(IPersistable parent, Id parentId) {
 		parent.preparePersistSelf(parentId);
 		insert parent.getDbObject();